 That this was why God brought us together.
 That this surely is love.
-I remember walking down what seemed like the longest hallway ever to get to the check in desk.
-I remember the nurse that checked me in complimenting how organized my medical information and birth plan was when I handed her a folder and stated, “This should be everything you need” (Yes, I’m type A even in the throws of childbirth).
+I remember walking down what seemed like the longest hallway ever to get to the check-in desk.
+I remember the nurse who checked me in complimenting how organized my medical information and birth plan were when I handed her a folder and stated, “This should be everything you need.”
+(Yes, I’m type A, even in the throws of childbirth.)

-I remember asking Derek to hand me my purse, that I wanted to put some make up on before the doctor came in to break my water and him laughing and saying “You are insane, you look beautiful, you’re having a baby!”
-When a man tells you that you’re beautiful while in labor, this is love.
-I remember feeling Dr. Branning breaking my water and thinking “should I be able to feel that?” nervous about what was to come.
+I remember asking Derek to hand me my purse because I wanted to put some makeup on before the doctor came in to break my water.
+He laughed and said, “You are insane, you look beautiful, you’re having a baby!”
+When a man tells you you’re beautiful while in labor, that’s love.
+I remember feeling my doctor breaking my water and thinking, “Should I be able to feel that?”
+My birth story included nervousness about what was to come.

-Derek’s parents and my dad coming in for some last minute encouragement, hugs and kisses.
+Derek’s parents and my dad came in for some last-minute encouragement, hugs, and kisses.
 I remember thinking how blessed we were to have a family who was just as excited as we were about this new little life!
 This is love.
-I remember the overwhelming feeling to push.
-I remember the nurse saying “Let’s try a practice push, I will tell you when to start and don’t release until I count down from 10.
+I remember the overwhelming feeling to push and the nurse saying, “Let’s try a practice push.
+I will tell you when to start, and don’t release until I count down from 10.
 Here comes a contraction … Ready, push!
-10, 9, 8.. stop, stop, stop!
-We need to call Dr. Branning, you’re ready!”
-I remember thinking there was no way I could NOT push, this was happening, I was not waiting on anyone.
-I continued pushing and she kept counting me down.
+10, 9, 8 … stop, stop, stop!
+We need to call Dr. Branning; you’re ready!”
+I remember thinking there was no way I could NOT push.
+This was happening, and I was not waiting on anyone.
+I continued pushing, and she kept counting me down.